Optimize Solar PV System with Micro Inverters

 In order to make each solar panel work at different voltages to obtain the highest energy efficiency, it is required to use a DC/DC converter to make the output voltage of each panel unified with the operating voltage of the energy storage battery.
 In order to reduce the manufacturing cost as much as possible, the DC/DC converter and inverter can be designed into one module.
 In addition, DC/AC converters used for local power lines or connected to the distribution network can also be integrated into the module.

 Solar panels must communicate with each other, which increases wiring and complexity.
 This is another point of contention over whether to include inverters, DC/DC converters and solar panels in the module.
+The MCU of each micro inverter must still have enough capacity to run multiple MPPT algorithms to adapt to different operating environments.

-In addition to meeting the requirements of the micro inverter itself, the MCU used must also handle most of the requirements of the entire system including AC/DC conversion, DC/DC conversion, and inter-panel communication.
+In addition to meeting the requirements of the pv micro inverter itself, the MCU used must also handle most of the requirements of the entire system including AC/DC conversion, DC/DC conversion, and inter-panel communication.
 This can reduce the cost increase caused by using multiple MCUs.

 Leave your comment